 Real Estate Market Recap

-BERLIN — Local home prices are down, according to the latest numbers from the Coastal Association of REALTORS® (CAR).
+BERLIN — While the COVID-19 crisis appears to be impacting housing inventory on the Lower Eastern Shore, residential settlements remained steady throughout March, according to the latest numbers from the Coastal Association of REALTORS® (CAR).